SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 ### Caching the Back End Response with Base Sites in PWA

-When using PWA, the backend response with base sites can be cached by the Angular Service Worker, by adding a config to the array `dataGroups` in your service worker configuration (commonly named `ngsw-config.json`):
+When using PWA, the back end response with base sites can be cached by the Angular service worker, by adding a configuration to the `dataGroups` array in your service worker configuration.
+The following is an example from `ngsw-config.json`:

 ```json
 {
   // ...